 Etihad Airways has flight restrictions starting at 29 weeks of pregnancy.

-From weeks 29 to 36 (29 to 32 for a multiple pregnancy), a medical certificate is required to fly.
+From weeks 29 to 36 (29 to 32 for a multiples pregnancy), a medical certificate is required to fly.

-Passengers are prohibited from flying once reaching the 37th week of a single pregnancy or the 33rd week of a multiple pregnancy.
+Passengers are prohibited from flying once reaching the 37th week of a single pregnancy or the 33rd week of a multiples pregnancy.

 If you need to submit a medical certificate, you can download it before arriving at the airport.

-LATAM allows pregnant passengers of up to 29 weeks to fly no authorization is needed.
+LATAM allows pregnant passengers of up to 29 weeks to fly without authorization.
 From the 30th week on, a medical certificate is required.

 After 39 weeks, travel is prohibited.

-Lufthansa does not require any medical clearance until after the 28th week of pregnancy.
+Lufthansa does not require medical clearance until after the 28th week of pregnancy.

 Beyond the 28th week, it is recommended that you travel with a certificate that includes:

 From the 36th week, this certificate is required to fly.
-In the case of twin or multiple pregnancy, flying is prohibited after the 32nd week.
+In the case of twin or multiples pregnancy, flying is prohibited after the 32nd week.

 At the beginning of the 33rd week, a doctor’s certificate, as well as a MEDIF form, is required and must include the following:

-After the 36th week of pregnancy begins, Qatar Airways will not allow you to fly, or 33 weeks in the case of a multiple pregnancy.
+After the 36th week of pregnancy begins, Qatar Airways will not allow you to fly, or 33 weeks in the case of a multiples pregnancy.

 Singapore Airlines has no requirements until after the 28th week of pregnancy.

-From the 29th week to the 36th week (32nd week for a multiple pregnancy), a medical statement is required to fly that includes:
+From the 29th week to the 36th week (32nd week for a multiples pregnancy), a medical statement is required to fly that includes:

 This certificate must be dated within 10 days of the first flight.

-After the 36th week (or 32nd week for a multiple pregnancy), air travel with Singapore Airlines is not allowed.
+After the 36th week (or the 32nd week for a multiples pregnancy), air travel with Singapore Airlines is not allowed.

 Virgin Atlantic has no requirements until the 28th week of pregnancy.

-After the 36th week (or 32nd week for a multiple pregnancy), air travel with Virgin Atlantic is not allowed.
-However, in special circumstances, travel after the cut-off date may be permitted.
+After the 36th week (or 32nd week for a multiples pregnancy), air travel with Virgin Atlantic is prohibited.
+Travel after the cut-off date may be permitted in special circumstances.

 WestJet only recommends that expectant mothers check with their physician or midwife before traveling if they are more than 36 weeks pregnant.

-Hot Tip: Are you already planning your first trip with your little one?
-Be sure to read the ultimate guide to booking a lap child on your next flight.
+Hot Tip: Are you planning your first trip with your little one?
+Read the ultimate guide to booking a lap child on your next flight.